Even The Most Successful Women Pay A Big Price In Pandemic

 For highly educated, high-income women, the "mom penalty" can be severe.
 Stepping down the career ladder puts promotions, future earning power and also their roles as leaders at risk.

 Chen is well aware of the challenges women are already up against.
 Last fall, she co-authored a study on the gender pay gap at Ohio State.
 She took on the project after fighting and winning her own pay equity case, resulting in a 20% bump in her salary.
-Chen found female professors at the university earn 11% less than their male counterparts, translating to a loss of close to $18,000 a year.
+Chen found that female professors at the university earn 11% less than their male counterparts, translating to a loss of close to $18,000 a year.

 This year, because of the pandemic, Chen has missed out on grant opportunities and turned down collaborations.
 She hasn't submitted any papers for publication.
 Her research is on indefinite hold.